Pennsylvania Senior Assistance Programs, Benefits, and Grants (2026)

 Reality check: Programs and income limits change.
 Always click through to the official page before you apply.

-Where to Start: One Application Portal and One Local Door
+Where to Start: One Portal + One Local Door

-Tip: Keep a folder with your photo ID, Social Security number, proof of PA residency, recent income (award letters, pay stubs), bank balance, rent/utility bills, and medical costs.
-You’ll need these for most applications.
+Tip: Keep a folder with ID, SSN, proof of PA residency, income (award letters/paystubs), rent/property tax proof, utility bills, and major medical expenses—most programs ask for these.

 Money, Taxes, and Cash Help

-• What it is: A state rebate on property taxes or rent paid the prior year for eligible older adults and people with disabilities.
+• What it is: A PA rebate on property taxes or rent paid in the prior year for eligible older adults and people with disabilities.

 Supplemental Security Income (SSI) and Pennsylvania State Supplement